muellerlab/xadapt_ctrl/README.md

-# Learning to Adapt across Quadcopters with Extreme Variations
+# A Learning-based Quadcopter Controller with Extreme Adaptation
-This repo contains the deployment code associated with the paper Learning to Adapt across Quadcopters with Extreme Variations.
+This repo contains the deployment code associated with the paper A Learning-based Quadcopter Controller with Extreme Adaptation
 ### TODO: video

 ### TODO: Paper